Lee Enterprises (NYSE:LEE) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Lee Enterprises (NYSE:LEE – Free Report) in a report issued on Sunday morning.
+StockNews.com assumed coverage on shares of Lee Enterprises (NYSE:LEE – Free Report) in a research report released on Monday.
 The brokerage issued a strong-buy rating on the stock.

 Lee Enterprises Stock Performance

-In related news, Director Herbert W. Moloney III acquired 2,000 shares of the firm’s stock in a transaction dated Monday, August 7th.
-The stock was acquired at an average cost of $13.33 per share, for a total transaction of $26,660.00.
-Following the completion of the acquisition, the director now directly owns 25,467 shares of the company’s stock, valued at approximately $339,475.11.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-10.40% of the stock is owned by insiders.
+In related news, Director Herbert W. Moloney III purchased 2,000 shares of the business’s stock in a transaction dated Monday, August 7th.
+The stock was bought at an average cost of $13.33 per share, with a total value of $26,660.00.
+Following the completion of the acquisition, the director now directly owns 25,467 shares in the company, valued at approximately $339,475.11.
+The acquisition was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Company insiders own 10.40% of the company’s stock.

 Lee Enterprises, Incorporated provides local news and information, and advertising services in the United States.
 The company offers print and digital editions of daily, weekly, and monthly newspapers and niche publications; and web hosting and content management services.
 It also provides advertising and marketing services, such as audience extension, search engine optimization, search engine marketing, web and mobile production, social media services, and reputation monitoring and management.